FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

-- Failing to fulfill job as outlined in job description
+Failing to fulfill job as outlined by the Adviser.

 - Minor infractions will be given a written warning for the first offense.
 The second offense will result in immediate dismissal from staff duties and dismissal from class and staff at end of semester.

-- Warnings will be written and signed by the Adviser and Editor-in-Chief, as well as staff member in question.
+- Warnings will be written and signed by the Adviser and Editor(s)-in-Chief, as well as the staff member in question.

-- An editor will be stripped of their title if their behavior results in an in or out-of-school suspension.
+- An editor will be stripped of his or her title if their behavior results in an in-school or out-of-school suspension.